cb1270/MentalHealthApplication/README.md

 Click here to go straight to the location of the application >> [Mental Health Application Folder](https://github.com/cb1270/MentalHealthApplication/tree/main/MentalHealthApp_CharlotteBudge) <<<

+Scripts used to create the application clilck 'Scripts' to go to the folder >>> [Scripts](https://github.com/cb1270/MentalHealthApplication/tree/main/Assets/Scripts) <<<

 ```cs
 using System.Collections;
 using System.Collections.Generic;